Alps Hut to Hut Skiing

 Can be used for many things including a neck warmer & face mask

 This list just includes gear and clothing for the actual ski tour and does not include travel and extra town clothing.
-It is nice to have a selection of cotton clothing for when in-town.
+It is nice to have a selection of cotton clothing for when we are in-town.

 Other Important Items